Updated: Nov 16, 2022

 A nice memory would include a condensed recap that you could stream on-line, as well ason your home TV.
 These include all the effects your videographer can impress you with like slow motion, black and white, transitions, creative audio editing etc....

-DVDs are being phased out... so your final product should be delivered on a secure solid state device as well as DVD.
+DVDs are being phased out... so your final product should be delivered on a secure solid state device or digital downloads.

 The big point is SEE A SAMPLE OF WHAT YOU WILL COME TO EXPECT

-If you see sample and you don't care for it.... don't try to change your videographers style-find a videographer who matches your style-not there's.
+If you see sample and you don't care for it.... don't try to change your videographers style-find a videographer who matches your style & event-not there's.

 Make sure your videographer who is selling your video is the same person shooting and editing it.

 Many videographers sub-contract shooters, and editors, and this is where you loose the personal care in someone shooting and editing your wedding personally.

 Final question...what do you charge, and do they offer packages?